-However, Part 5 clause 34 of the Water Code only defines water supply restriction for section 95(1)(b) of the Water Act.
+However, Part 5 clause 34 of the Water Code only provides the definition of water supply restriction for section 95(1)(b) of the Water Act.
 Section 95(1)(e) is not included in the Water Code.

 The ERA proposes to include section 95(1)(e) of the Water Act within the definition of 'water supply restriction' in clause 34 of the Water Code to capture all relevant Water Act provisions relevant to Part 5 of the Water Code.